-Type of Account Permitted Credits Permitted Debits (ix) funds that were erroneously credited to the "Type C" special brokerage account.
-"Type C" clearing bank account Funds received as a result of clearing and performance of residents' obligations under operations (transactions) specified in Decree No. 95; Payments in lieu of taxes, customs, duties or other mandatory charges payable in accordance with Russian budget legislation; payments to RUB accounts of non-residents provided for in a Consent; funds transferred from a "Type C" bank account, "Type C" special brokerage account, "Type C" clearing bank account; and payments in the course of making other operations provided for in a Consent; (iii) funds that were erroneously debited from the "Type C" clearing bank account. funds to be transferred to a "Type C" bank account; funds to be transferred to a "Type C" special brokerage account; (vi) banking charges of the Russian bank for servicing the "Type C" clearing bank account; (vii)funds to be placed as deposit under a bank account (deposit) agreement entered into with the central counterparty in accordance with Federal Law No. 325-FZ "On Organised Trades" dated 21 November 2011 (as amended); and (viii) funds that were erroneously credited to the "Type C" clearing bank account.
-"Type C" clearing custody account (i) Securities transferred from a "Type C" custody account or another "Type C" clearing custody account in the course of clearing and performance of obligations admitted to clearing; and Securities to be transferred to a "Type C" custody account or "Type C" clearing custody account; securities that may be debited from the "Type C" clearing custody account in accordance with a Consent; and (iii) securities that were erroneously credited to the "Type C" clearing custody account.
+"Type clearing bank account C" performance of residents' obligations Payments in lieu of taxes, customs, duties or other mandatory charges payable in accordance with Russian budget legislation; payments to RUB accounts of non- residents provided for in a Consent; payments in the course of making other operations provided for in a Consent; (iii) funds that were erroneously debited from the "Type C" clearing bank account. funds to be transferred to a "Type C" bank account; funds to be transferred to a "Type C" special brokerage account; (vi) banking charges of the Russian bank for servicing the "Type C" clearing bank account; (vii)funds to be placed as deposit under a bank account (deposit) agreement entered into with the central counterparty in accordance with Federal Law No. 325-FZ "On Organised Trades" dated 21 November 2011 (as amended); and (viii) funds that were erroneously credited to the "Type C" clearing bank account.
+"Type clearing custody account C" (i) Securities transferred from a "Type C" custody account or another "Type C" clearing custody account in the course of clearing and performance of obligations admitted to clearing; and Securities to be transferred to a "Type C" custody account or "Type C" clearing custody account; securities that may be debited from the "Type C" clearing custody account in accordance with a Consent; and (iii) securities that were erroneously credited to the "Type C" clearing custody account.